 GT programs are text files.
 You can edit these files in any standard text editor (like TextEdit for Mac, or Notepad for Windows).
 However, some text editors are nicer for writing GT programs than others.
 We recommend using Sublime Text which can be downloaded for free, and is available for Mac, Windows and Linux.
 You can also create, edit, and save your GT programs on the GuidedTrack.com website.

 A GT program (which as we’ve said, is just a text file) contains text and commands that represent the interactive experience the user will have when running the program.
 When a GT program is run, the first line of the file is run first, followed by the second line, and so on (though there are some commands that can cause the lines to be run out of order).
-Sometimes GT programs consist of multiple text files rather than just one, however one file will still be the “main” file and will be run first when a user goes to that app.
+Sometimes GT programs consist of multiple text files rather than just one; however one file will still be the “main” file and will be run first when a user goes to that app.
 See Using Multiple GuidedTrack Programs for more on this.

 How are GuidedTrack Programs Deployed?